oigbokwe73/Azure-Policy-On-Resource-Group/README.md

   tags = {
     environment = "production"
+    owner       = "operations"
   }
 }

-# Call the tagging policy module
+# Call the tagging policy module, passing an array of tags
 module "tagging_policy" {
   source                  = "./modules/tagging-policy"
   policy_name             = "require-tags"
-  display_name            = "Require a specific tag on all resources" description             = "This policy enforces that a 'environment' tag is provided on all resources." tag_key                 = "environment" assignment_name         = "require-tags-assignment" scope                   = azurerm_resource_group.rg.id assignment_display_name = "Require environment tag" assignment_description  = "This policy assignment ensures that all resources in the group have the 'environment' tag."
+  display_name            = "Require specific tags on all resources" description             = "This policy enforces that specific tags are provided on all resources."

+  # Pass an array of tags
+  tag_keys                = ["environment", "owner"]

+  assignment_name         = "require-tags-assignment"
+  scope                   = azurerm_resource_group.rg.id
+  assignment_display_name = "Require multiple tags"
+  assignment_description  = "This policy assignment ensures that all resources in the group have the specified tags."
 }
 ```